vbazuke/jv-dio-openweather-angular/README.md

 # SETUP:
-1 - `npm install`
+1. `npm install`
+2. `npm start`
-2 - localhost:4200 on your web browser
+3.  localhost:4200 on your web browser